-Inge Brigt Aarbakke’s grandfather started it all started in 1918 with horse shoe production.
-This production was run until 1981 when Inge Brigt started the first CNC machine.
+Inge Brigt Aarbakke’s grandfather started it all in 1918 making horse shoes.
+This continued until 1981 when Inge Brigt incorporated the first CNC machine.

-Inge Brigt bought Aarbakke AS back in April 2000, and the company became once again an independent production company based on Jæren, Rogaland.
-In spring 2003 a brand new building was ready for relocation, a building that was planned for a long time and should be efficient to Aarbakke AS as a production company far into the future.
+Inge Brigt bought Aarbakke AS back in April 2000, and the company once again became an independent production company based in Jæren, Rogaland.
+In the spring of 2003, Aarbakke relocated to a brand new plant, which had been planned for a long time and would provide the company with a highly improved production facility far into the future.

-Due to high growth and high demand, the premises were expanded already in 2008 with a new production hall, new office areas and a unique wellness department for the employees, including spa and fitness facilities.
-At the same time, Aarbakke AS is establishing itself in the world, together with the other companies in the Aarbakke Group.
-Aarbakke Group was dissolved in 2012.
+Due to increased growth and high demand, the premises were expanded in 2008 with a new production hall, new office areas and a unique wellness department for the employees, including spa and fitness facilities.
+At the same time, Aarbakke established itself internationally, together with the other companies in the Aarbakke Group.
+The Aarbakke Group however, was dissolved in 2012.

 As of July 2014, the company has 315 employees (37 apprentices).
-The turnover is NOK 800 million, and will increase gradually in the years to come.
-99 percent of the production is for the oil industry, and the customers are different subsea companies and oil service companies.
-Aarbakkes vision is “Interaction and joy”.
+The turnover is NOK 800 million, expected to increase gradually in the years to come.
+99 percent of the production is related to the oil industry, customers being various subsea and oil service companies.